OpeyemiOla/LITA_CAPSTONE_PROJECT-2/README.md

 image

-Data Summary:
-The data provided outlines the sales/revenue figures for six products.
-Here’s a detailed breakdown:

-Gloves: NGN 296,900.00

-Hat: NGN 316,195.00

-Jacket: NGN 208,230.00

-Shirt: NGN 485,600.00

-Shoes: NGN 613,380.00

-Socks: NGN 180,785.00

-Grand Total Sales/Revenue: NGN 2,101,090.00

-Key Insights:
-Top Performing Product: Shoes lead the revenue figures with a total of NGN 613,380.00, representing the highest share of the total revenue (approximately 29.2%).

-Second Top Product: Shirts follow with a total revenue of NGN 485,600.00 (approximately 23.1%).

-Lowest Performing Product: Socks have the lowest total revenue, coming in at NGN 180,785.00 (approximately 8.6%).

-Regional Insights:
-Top Performing Region: The South region leads with a total revenue of NGN 927,820.00, accounting for approximately 44.2% of the total revenue.

-Second Top Region: The East region follows with a total revenue of NGN 485,925.00 (approximately 23.1%).

-Lowest Performing Region: The West region has the lowest total revenue, coming in at NGN 300,345.00 (approximately 14.3%).

-Recommendations:
-Focus on Top Products: Enhance marketing and sales efforts for Shoes and Shirts, as they contribute significantly to the revenue.
-Consider promoting these products through special offers, discounts, and targeted advertising campaigns.

-Improve Low Performing Products: Investigate the reasons for low sales of Socks and Jackets.
-This could involve conducting market research to understand customer preferences and adjusting the product features or pricing accordingly.

-Diversification: Explore opportunities to diversify the product line based on customer feedback and market trends.
-Introducing new products or variations of existing products could attract a broader customer base.

-Seasonal Promotions: Utilize seasonal trends to boost sales.
-For example, promote Jackets and Gloves more aggressively during colder months.

-Conclusion:
-The analysis reveals that Shoes are the highest-earning product, accounting for the largest portion of revenue.
-Meanwhile, the Socks category shows room for improvement in sales strategies.
-The overall revenue distribution indicates a healthy mix of high-performing products, which can provide valuable insights for future product development and marketing initiatives.
+### Data Summary
+---
+The data outlines the revenue figures by region and by subscription type.
+Here’s the breakdown:

+- Revenue by Region:

+East: NGN 16,958,763.00

+North: NGN 16,817,972.00

+South: NGN 16,899,064.00

+West: NGN 16,864,376.00

+Grand Total: NGN 67,540,175.00

+- Revenue by Subscription Type:

+Basic: NGN 33,776,735.00

+Premium: NGN 16,899,064.00

+Standard: NGN 16,864,376.00

+Grand Total: NGN 67,540,175.00

+### Key Insights:
+---

+Top Performing Region:

+East region leads slightly with NGN 16,958,763.00, closely followed by South and North regions.

+Top Performing Subscription Type:

+The Basic subscription dominates, accounting for 50.0% of the total revenue.

+Balanced Regional Distribution:

+Revenue is almost evenly distributed across all four regions, indicating a well-balanced performance.

+Subscription Type Contribution:

+Basic subscription significantly contributes to the total revenue, with Premium and Standard being evenly matched.

+### Recommendations:
+---

+Maintain Regional Balance:

+Continue to maintain balanced efforts across all regions to sustain the even distribution of revenue.

+Boost Premium and Standard Subscriptions:

+Focus on enhancing marketing and sales strategies for Premium and Standard subscriptions to increase their uptake.
+Emphasize the unique benefits of these plans.

+Targeted Promotions:

+Create targeted promotional campaigns for each region, taking into account any regional preferences and trends.

+Customer Feedback:

+Regularly gather and analyze customer feedback from different regions and subscription types to understand their needs and improve offerings.

+Incentivize Upgrades:

+Offer incentives for Basic subscribers to upgrade to Premium or Standard subscriptions, such as special features or discounts.

+### Conclusion
+---
+The analysis reveals a balanced regional revenue distribution and a dominant Basic subscription.
+The insights and recommendations provided can help optimize sales strategies and improve overall performance across different regions and subscription types.